Griffin's big third quarter helps Pistons top Kings 106-90 - Philly

 Griffin scored on a spinning layup, a 3-pointer and a drive from the top of the key to spark a 13-4 run in the third quarter.
 He later drove around a pair of defenders for a two-handed dunk then added two free throws to put Detroit up 70-61.

-It's the seventh time in 10 games that Griffin has scored 24 points or more.
+It's the seventh time in the last 10 games that Griffin has scored 24 points or more.

+"I just tried to attack them on certain spots," Griffin said.
+"I forced certain shots.
+Our offense was just pretty good."

 Bullock made a pair of 3s in the fourth quarter to extend the Pistons lead to 98-76.